ElusiveMonni/monni_docs/docs/modules/points-section/shops.md

 Customization of a shop is mainly done by adding products.
 Each product has a name, and description, which appear in the message sent by Monni when using the shop command.
 Each item also has a price, can have a prerequisite, and performs an action.

 - **Price** - How many points will be removed from a member when purchasing the item.
 This amount must be positive, and the item can only be purchased if the buyer's balance is positive and greater than the price.
 If multiple point systems can be selected then the buyer's balance must be greater than the price specified in each system individually.
-- **Prerequisite** - A prerequisite can either be an item or a set amount of points.
-These points and/or items will not be spent when purchasing, but are needed for the purchase option to be available.
+- **Prerequisite** - Prerequisites can either be items, points, or roles.
+A prerequisite is not lost when something is purchased.
+Instead, members will be unable to purchase the product unless they have all prerequisites fulfilled.
 - **Actions** - Actions are what occur when a product is purchased.
 Multiple actions can be added to a single product.

 ### Actions